borkdude/deps.clj/README.md

 ;;=> {:mode :main, :main-aliases nil, :args ("-m" "foo.bar")}
 ```

-Re-binding the auxilary process (which is used for calculating the classpath,
+Re-binding the `*aux-process-fn*`, used for calculating the classpath, pom etc
-pom etc).
-It's convenient to use babashka.process (> 0.5.19) for this:
+and `*clojure-process-fn*`, used for creating the actual Clojure process, gives
+you more control during the "shelling out" parts of `deps.clj`.

 ``` shell
 $ clj -Sdeps '{:deps {babashka/process {:mvn/version "0.5.19"}}}'